PCP CAR FINANCE

 Mileage – With PCP deals, you must agree to a total mileage limit for the car; this helps the finance company calculate the amount the vehicle will depreciate.
 You’ll get charged if the vehicle has excess mileage.

-Damage – car finance companies expect on return of the car the condition to correspond with the age and mileage of the vehicle and will accept damage deemed to be fair wear and tear.
-Damage penalties will apply if the car is not up to scratch.
+Damage – car finance companies expect on return of the car the condition to correspond with the age and mileage of the vehicle and will accept damage deemed fair wear and tear.
+Damage penalties will apply if the vehicle is not up to scratch.

 How do the Payments Work on PCP Deals?